Why Caregivers?

 Accessibility: The Heart of a Caregiver-Friendly Faith Community

-To make your church or faith group a safe and supportive space for caregivers, it must also be accessible and welcoming to those they care for.
+To make your church or place of worship a safe and supportive space for caregivers, it must also be accessible and welcoming to those they care for.
 Learn more about key areas where you can improve accessibility.

 READ THE ARTICLE